Dylan-Stout/MobileTrackerJ/README.md

 1.)
 Setup and create MySql Database named 'location' from SQL scripts in /res/ folder to be used by web application.
 This will be used for user login and data.

 ### Create Users
 2.)
-Manually create user hash by running main method in com.mobile.core.SecurtyHelper generate a user's insert statement by passing two arguments [username] and [password].
-Example: java com.mobile.core.SecurityHelper user1 password1
+Since security is important use security helper to generate a single user hash with using two arguments [username] and [password].
+It is recommended to have passwords be complex alphanumeric with symbols and whitespace Example:

+> java com.mobile.core.SecurityHelper 'username' 'zs!f0dos9fa<*s++dwk3fnsep sdfasd(sdfqsd>>'

 __OUTPUT:__
-> Generated query: INSERT INTO USER(USERNAME, USERIP, USERHASH) VALUES ('user1', '0.0.0.0', 'sha1:64000:18:BYGHYPBLoxgYO0xkG/bM9ajv6OesWvaa:ppEl8AvFHvfwZWZro4hMsnYA');
+> Generated query: INSERT INTO USER(USERNAME, USERIP, USERHASH) VALUES ('username', '0.0.0.0', 'sha1:64000:18:BYGHYPBLoxgYO0xkG/bM9ajv6OesWvaa:ppEl8AvFHvfwZWZro4hMsnYA');

 Run this query against the 'location' database.
 NOTE: This is done manually for security reasons until a secure user generation algorithm can be implemented (0.8.1b).
 Take note of this username and password as it will be used to login to the application.